cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

 * {item_id: 3} comes next because "frosty" appears twice and "doughnut" appears once
 * {item_id: 2} is the last - only "doughnut" matched

-If we want to specify a more stringent match criteria (E.g both "frosty" and "doughnut" must appear in the returned documents), we can use the ``minimum_should_match`` argument in the Knowledge Base **get** method.
+If we want to specify a more stringent match criteria (E.g both "frosty" and "doughnut" must appear in the returned documents), we can use the ``minimum_should_match`` argument in the Question Answerer **get** method.
 The ``minimum_should_match`` parameter specifies what percentage of query terms should match with the field value (at least).

 .. code-block:: python